 Guile gets the idea to infiltrate Sagat’s organization, in order to follow Sagat to Bison.
 He solicits Ken and Ryu to help him out, but they don’t want anything to do with it.
 Ryu asks to leave, and Guile replies with a big grin that the only way they are leaving is over his dead body.
 Ryu and Ken then give each other one of those confused sitcom “Whaaaa?” stares, and the scene awkwardly ends.

 The next day, while being transported, Ryu and Ken initiate a prison break by hijacking the prison truck.
 Sagat and Vega come along for the ride, along with some of the movie’s extras.
 Guile attempts to stop the prison break, but Ken shoots him.
 Chun Li, who is allowed to be on the scene for some reason, plants a homing device on the getaway truck, in hopes of catching it later.
 She then reports the tragic news that Guile has died.
 Bison sees this, and gets all emotional about it, saying how he wanted to meet Guile on the battlefield.
 He also bugs his eyes out a lot, and sticks his ears out as well.
 Although the ears are more of a biological thing than acting; I can’t tell about the eyes.

-After noticing that the getaway truck has two homing devices planted on it, Chun Li and her other token minority news team, E. Honda and Balrog, get suspicious.
+After noticing that the getaway truck has two homing devices planted on it, Chun Li, E. Honda and Balrog, get suspicious.
 So Chun Li does what anyone would do in her situation, she breaks into the AN headquarters.